osuosl/osuosl-pelican/content/donate/donate_faq.rst

 gift-in-kind donation, please contact the OSUOSL at donations@osuosl.org or at 541-737-9900

+.. _What is your privacy policy?:

 **What is your privacy policy?**

 The OSU Foundation privacy policy can be found at https://osufoundation.org/giving/privacypolicy/index.php The Open Source Lab will only make your name public as part of our "Friends of the OSL" list if you request for us to do so (see the next question).

+.. _I am planning to make a donation and would / would not like for my name to show up on your public list of "Friends of the OSL".
+What do I need to do?:

 **I am planning to make a donation and would / would not like for my name to show up on your public list of "Friends of the OSL".
 What do I